rapidsai/rapids-cmake/README.md

 - An explicitly defined ``rapids-cmake-url`` will always be used
 - `rapids-cmake-sha` takes precedence over `rapids-cmake-tag`
 - `rapids-cmake-tag` takes precedence over `rapids-cmake-branch`
-- It is advised to always set `rapids-cmake-version` to the version expected by the repo your modifications will pull
+- It is required to always set `rapids-cmake-version` to the version expected by the repo your modifications will pull
+- `RAPIDS.cmake` should be placed in the repo next to the above file

 ## Contributing